Survivors of abuse at Irish Spiritans order urged to come forward

 It comes as independent experts have been appointed to engage with victims and survivors of historical abuse at schools and institutions run by the Spiritan Congregation, formerly the Holy Ghost Fathers.

-On Wednesday, Fr Martin Kelly, on behalf of the Spiritan Congregation, offered a public apology to all victims and survivors who were abused.
+On Wednesday, Father Martin Kelly, on behalf of the Spiritan Congregation, offered a public apology to all victims and survivors who were abused.

 Ireland’s police force last week confirmed it had received allegations of historical abuse relating to the Spiritans.